sahaj-wispr/interview/README.md

 Example Body:
 {
-    "query": "Summarize this article and send it to my friend Danny."
+    "query": "Summarize this article and send it to my friend Danny.", "args": {
+        "text": "...",
+        "recipient": "Danny"
+    }
 }

 Example JSON Output: